US STOCKS-S&P 500, Nasdaq close lower, weighed by growth stocks

 "It’s important to remember that there are other groups that can take up the baton when the high-flyers come back to earth," Detrick added.

-Shares of Tesla Inc TSLA.O tumbled after a review by Reuters of an internal schedule revealed the electric vehicle maker plans to scale back production at its Shanghai plant.
+Shares of Tesla Inc TSLA.O tumbled 11.4%, and the electric car maker was the heaviest drag on the S&P and the Nasdaq after a review by Reuters of an internal schedule revealed the company plans to scale back production at its Shanghai plant.

-With Tuesday's move, Tesla stock has lost nearly 70% of its value this year.
+With Tuesday's move, Tesla stock has lost 69% of its value this year.

 Rising Treasury yields put interest rate sensitive growth stocks under pressure, a recurring theme in 2022.
 For the year, growth shares have plunged over 30% compared with value's slide of about 7.5% over the same period.

-With just four trading days remaining in 2022, all three indexes are on course to post their biggest annual loss since 2008, the nadir of the global financial crisis.
+With just three trading days remaining in 2022, all three indexes are on course to post their biggest annual loss since 2008, the nadir of the global financial crisis.

 "It was a bad year for stocks, but a worse year for bonds.
 That’s extremely rare," Detrick said.
 "It's an unfortunate reminder that the markets can sometimes surprise."